derek-mckinney/GrumpyCat/INSTALL.md

-Building DigiByte
+Building GrumpyCat
 ================

-See doc/build-*.md for instructions on building the various elements of the DigiByte Core reference implementation of DigiByte.
+See doc/build-*.md for instructions on building the various elements of the GrumpyCat Core reference implementation of GrumpyCat.